joyent/conch-api/docs/modules/Conch::DB::ResultSet::Rack.md

 ## user\_has\_role

-Checks that the provided user\_id has (at least) the specified role in at least one workspace associated with the specified rack(s), including parent workspaces.
+Checks that the provided user\_id has (at least) the specified role in at least one workspace associated with the specified rack(s) (implicitly including parent workspaces).

+Returns a boolean.

 # LICENSING